sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 </div>

-Despite the differences in the simulation setup and the derivation of the analytical solution, namely point source and discontinuous velocity profile, the analytical prediction and the simulation results agree well.
+Despite the differences in the simulation setup and the derivation of the analytical solution, the analytical prediction and the simulation results agree well.

 ## Discussion {#discussion-steady-state-parallel-shock}